 Recently a woman asked me, “do you think I’m a Christian?”
 She had recently become obsessed with this question.
 She is a regular church goer.
 She participates in a bible study and other groups.
 Anyone on the outside would quickly answer her question with “Well of course you are, aren’t you?”
 Yet standing alone in her bedroom, she does not see what they see.
 She does not see a Christian in the mirror.
 She sees a doubter.
 She sees a liar.
 She sees a confused poor fool just hanging on for dear life!
 She suffers what many suffer within Christendom—spiritual anorexia.
-Just as some healthy young ladies look into their mirrors and see an ugly obese woman, many Christians go through life equally deluded.

 Oh, no doubt in the hard cold mirror of nature and God’s law, no one looks like the Jesus-loving, cross-carrying, cool, calm generous person we see on church websites and bulletin covers.
 And it is important to look into that mirror once in a while.
 Quite frankly I hope y’all have a pastor who shoves that hard mirror in your face quite often.
 Repent!